"There's nothing Gossip Girl likes more than a good catfight and this could be a classic."

 Author Appeal: The constant on-again/off-again relationship between Dan and Serena probably has something to do with the fact that the actors have been friends for almost a decade and have dated in Real Life throughout the run of the show.
 Blake Lively and Penn Badgley are notorious on the set for showering each other in public displays of affection immediately after either one of them films a love scene with any of the other actors.

 Bad Guys Play Pool: Comically averted - Chuck owns a pool table but the only one who ever seems to play is Nate.
 Dan has also been shown playing pool in season one.
-Also, since when Chuck turned into St.Bass in Season 4 he had taken to playing pool, so maybe for this particular show it's Good Guys Play Pool.
+Also, after Chuck's character development in Season 4 he had taken to playing pool, so maybe for this particular show it's Good Guys Play Pool.

 Batman Gambit: In Bonfire of the Vanity Blair's mother's new love interest, Cyrus Rose, knows that Blair would disapprove of him and that she would try to find something she could use against him.
 Cyrus thus gave her a sob story about him finding true love and cheating on his wife in the process, knowing Blair would tell Eleanor.
 He then invited Cindy Lauper to Blair's birthday party, knowing how much Blair was into her.
 As planned, Blair tells her mother about Cyrus being an adulterer, and then meets Cindy Lauper at her party, and feels guilty about it enough to undo the damage she caused.